solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 Run the script by clicking the `Run` button.
 You can then inspect the transaction details on SolanaFM.

-You should also see console output like the following:
+You should also see console output similar to the following:

 ```
 Metadata Pointer: {